Joanne1234/MyJournal/README.md

 # MySecretGarden

-A web app that gamifies the process of writing journals, reflections as well as mood tracking.
-Collect points by writing journals, reflections and mood!
-Feed your pet to level it up!
-Grow with your pet!!!
+My Secret Garden is a web app that gamifies the process of writing journals, reflections as well as mood tracking to create a fun, motivating and meaningful experience that you always want to come back to.

+Collect points by writing a journal to document your experiences and actions throughout your day, rating your mood and write a reflection to analyse your experience...the process of finding out who you really are and understanding yourself better!
+Why did you do what you did and what has impacted your perspective and actions?

+Use the points to level up your pet and most importantly, GROW with your pet!

 ## System Architecture
 Frontend: [React JS](https://reactjs.org)